Skip to main content

 The History of Sharp

-Sharp Corporation began in 1912, in Osaka, Japan with their founder inventing the snap belt buckle (no fastening holes in the belt).
-In 1925, they began mass producing the first crystal radio in Japan.
-In the early 50’s Sharp produced the first Japanese manufactured television and began mass producing them in the early 60’s.
+Sharp Corporation began in 1912 in Osaka, Japan, with their founder inventing the snap belt buckle (no fastening holes in the belt).
+In 1925, they started mass-producing the first crystal radio in Japan.
+In the early 50s, Sharp produced the first Japanese-manufactured television and began mass-producing them in the early 60s.
 In 1961, they were the first Japanese company to develop a microwave oven.

-In the 1990’s Sharp released the world’s thinnest fax machine and a convection microwave oven.
-Sharp over the years has made many different types of consumer and industrial electronics including, TVs, VCRs, cd players, calculators, audio equipment, microwave ovens, home appliances, solar cells, mobile phones, fax machines, and more.
+Fast forward to the 90s, Sharp released the world’s thinnest fax machine and a convection microwave oven.
+Sharp, over the years, has made many different types of consumer and industrial electronics, including TVs, VCRs, CD players, calculators, audio equipment, microwave ovens, home appliances, solar cells, mobile phones, fax machines, and more.

 Sharp continues to be a world leader in manufacturing consumer electronics.
 Today, Sharp is well known as a leading manufacturer of televisions, microwave ovens, and copiers.